itislu/Rust-Short/README.md

 * A *printable UTF-8 string* is only composed of non-control characters.

-The program must have the following options:
+The program must have the following options available:

 * `-z` filters out strings that are not null-terminated.
 * `-m <min>` filters out strings that are strictly smaller than `min`.
 * `-M <max>` filters out strings that are strictly larger than `max`.

-Implementation requirements:
-1. Do not panic when interacting with the file system.
-Handle errors properly.
+Errors when interacting with the file system must be handled properly!
-2. Use only the allowed symbols listed above.
-3. Implement all specified options.
-4. Ensure correct handling of various binary file types.

-Test your program with different binary files and option combinations to verify functionality.

 ## Exercise 07: Pretty Bad Privacy